Creative Commons Chuck Kollars' Town of Ipswich

 Inflation

 We may casually toss off the expression "a dollar isn't worth what it used to be" without realizing just how true it is.
-The first chart below graphically illustrates inflation by showing the same price in dollars as it's changed over the last 70 years.
+The two charts below help illustrate the changing value of money.
+Perhaps the biggest lessons of these charts and calculations are:

 chart or graph of how USA prices have changed over time (reduced buying power of a dollar)